darkterra/OLD-Node-Nas-Manager/README.md

 * Fast and Powerfull
 * Modular and Maintainable

-Naturally, the Node-Nas-Management solution contains all the basic functions and the advanced functions by default the most experienced initially.
+Naturally, the Node-Nas-Manager solution contains all the basic functions and the advanced functions by default the most experienced initially.
 And later by the "Modularity" project, the solution may be more complete.
-Modules developed by community will see the day in addition to those developed by the original team that created the Node-NAS-Management solution.
+Modules developed by community will see the day in addition to those developed by the original team that created the Node-Nas-Manager solution.

-Node-NAS-Management is a Rich Web Client based EXTJS technology (that provides a desktop interface inspire from office style) and Resumable.js
+Node-Nas-Manager is a Rich Web Client based Webix technology (that provides a desktop interface inspire from office style) and Resumable.js
 (beautiful JavaScript library providing multiple simultaneous, stable and resumable uploads via the HTML5 File API).

 ######This project is fully open source.